top of page

 Pre-Production:

-• Outline Creation: Instead of a full script, an outline is prepared, focusing on key points and interview questions.
-This stage involves identifying the subjects and setting up interviews.
+Creating an Outline: Instead of writing a full script, an outline is prepared, focusing on key points and interview questions.
+This also includes the identification of the subjects and the scheduling of interviews.

-• Capturing B-Roll: Supplementary footage, known as B-roll, is filmed to provide context and visual interest.
-This includes shots of the environment, people in action, and related activities.
-Post-Production:
+B) Capturing B-Roll: Extra footage, known as B-roll, is captured to provide context and visual interest.
+These are shots of the environment, action people, and related activities.

-• Editing: The editor shapes the narrative by piecing together interview clips and B-roll.
-This stage is crucial as the story often takes form in the editing room.
+Editing: An editor creates the story by piecing together interview clips and B-roll footage.
+This is a very critical process, as many times this is where the story is actually told in the edit suite.

-• Sound Design: Music and sound effects are incorporated to enhance the storytelling and maintain viewer engagement.
+Sound Design: Adding the music and sound effects to enhance the storytelling and maintain viewer interest in what's onscreen.

-Example: A doc-style video for a lock company might feature interviews with designers and users, showing real-world applications and personal experiences with the product.
+Example: A documentary-style video about a lock company would include interviews with designers and users, portraying the uses of the product in the real world and personal experiences.

 Key Differences